EducationNC/EdNC-2019-theme/wp-content/plugins/popup-builder/readme.txt

 13. Facebook popup

 == Changelog ==

+= Version 3.47 =
+* Bug fixed related to onclick event.

+= Version 3.46 =
+* Bug fixed related to Import of subscribers.
+* In popup builder menu, support section fixed, there was an incorrect redirection.
+* WP bakery (composer) compatibilty issue fixed.
+* PHP notice removed connected to Media buttons.
+* Popup speed improvements.
+* Bug fixed related to menu item click.
+* Facebook popup bug fixed related to error related to app development mode.

+= Version 3.45 =
+* Improvements of subscription form live preview.
+* Changed Support location URL to (Live Chat).
+* Bug fixed related to Subscribers Table ordering (credit: Tin Duong of Fortinetâ€™s FortiGuard Labs).
+* Banner closing issue fixed.
+* Code/speed improvements, php notices have been removed.

+= Version 3.44 =
+* Code optimization and typo fixes.
+* Bug fixed, related to Unsubscribe link in the newsletter.
+* Bug fixed related to unavailability to close the banner.

+= Version 3.43 =
+* Iframes (dimensions) in html works correctly, with correct sizes and without scroll issue.
+* Don't show again button added in license notice banner.
+* License keys issue fixed, now if you have already activated/deactivated the keys on another site, you will see the actual error.
+* Added new option which allows to show Subscription popup to already subscribed users.
+* Added new option to change the unsubscribe link title in the newsletter.
+* Code/speed improvements, php notices have been removed.

 = Version 3.41- 3.42 =
 * Added new shortcodes which can be used inside the Newsletter